-The problem here for many entrepreneurs, is our desire to reach our goal quickly, and with minimal funds.
-Let’s face it, our biggest assets are time and money and sometime it feels like a quick turnaround is what we actually need.
-As bootstrapping entrepreneurs, the idea of just taking off and building as we go sounds great.
+The problem here for many entrepreneurs is our desire to reach our goal quickly, and with minimal funds.
+Let’s face it, our biggest assets are time and money and sometimes it feels like a quick turnaround is what we actually need.
+As for bootstrapping entrepreneurs, the idea of just taking off and building as we go sounds great.
 It means we can start now and with very little money or effort.

 There’s also value in building in silence.
 We all know that person that’s always announcing that they are working on something huge, or that they have great news about a new business venture and over and over again they don’t produce.
 This is a result of a dreamer thinking out loud and announcing it to the World.
 We all have a million business ideas jumping around our brain, but they are just that…. ideas.
-That’s all they are until we’ve built them to completion, and I’m not talking about getting a logo, business cards and a wix site.
+That’s all they are until we’ve built them to completion, and I’m not talking about getting a logo, business cards, and a Wix website.

 I can’t tell you how many clients come to me with these three things, having announced to their Facebook friends that they are in business and then find themselves angered that their family and friends are not making them millionaires.
 I often times have to break it to them that it’s not their family and friend’s responsibility to pick up where they fell off.

 This realization causes many to just give up and they have hurt feelings, a logo (not important), business cards (a waste of money and time for the most part in this day and age) and a Wix website (equivalent to the cheap kitchen gadget I mentioned…. and most of the time, not the best investment).If you really, and I mean really, want a digital business that will last, I urge you to build the craft to completion and then take off.
 Click To Tweet